ISISNeutronMuon/MDMC/doc/explanation/minimizers.rst

 explained below - does!)
 Nonetheless, this is an example of a simple minimization heuristic; our inputs are the x and y coordinates of Mr. Minimizer's position, and the output is his altitude at that location.
-We call the space of all possible combinations of inputs the "parameter space", and the output function the "objective function" (that is, objective as in 'goal' or 'target').
+We call the space of all possible combinations of inputs the "parameter space", and the output function the "objective function" (objective as in 'goal' or 'target').

 Minimization is a huge field of mathematics, and many more sophisticated algorithms exist.